The days of relying on a great product or service to do your branding are behind us, which is why acquiring all types of feedback is important.

 Sometimes known as “opinion mining,” sentiment analysis can let you know if there has been a change in public opinion toward any aspect of your business.
 Peaks or valleys in sentiment scores give you a place to start if you want to make product improvements, train sales reps or customer care agents, or create new marketing campaigns.

 Use cases for sentiment analysis

-We live in a world where huge amounts of written information is produced and published every moment, thanks to the internet, social media and digital communications.
+We live in a world where huge amounts of written information is produced and published every moment, thanks to the internet, news articles, social media and digital communications.
 Sentiment analysis can help companies keep track of how their brands and products are perceived, both at key moments and over a period of time.